rafaelcgs10/dis2025/README.md

 You've already learned how to create folders and files using the terminal.
 You can just manually reproduce the file structure in the folder minimal_mvc.
 Or you can use the `git clone` command to get a local copy of this repository.

+At this point you should try to investigate how things work in your own.
+The project is still minimal.

 # Recommendations (extras):
 None of these are project requirements but rather recommendations of things to learn.